Breweries and wineries embrace 'Orange Tier' in Ventura County | NewsChannel 3-12

 Breweries and wineries embrace ‘Orange Tier’ in Ventura County

-VENTURA COUNTY, Calif. - Ventura County is officially in the less-restrictive Orange Tier of the state’s reopening plan.
+Ventura County is officially in the less restrictive orange tier of the state’s reopening plan.
 This is big news for wineries and breweries.

 The move means wineries and breweries can open indoors without food service.
 Carey Jonker owns Transmission Brewing in Ventura.
 The brewery opened just before COVID hit.